 Early Origins of the Rathwell family

-Lincolnshire where one of the first listings of the family was Robert de Rothewelle who was listed there in the Hundredorum Rolls of 1273.
+The surname Rathwell was first found in Lincolnshire where one of the first listings of the family was Robert de Rothewelle who was listed there in the Hundredorum Rolls of 1273.
 Later in the Yorkshire Poll Tax Rolls, Johanna de Rothewell and Johannes de Rothewell were listed.
-CITATION[CLOSE]

 Early History of the Rathwell family

-Another 154 words (11 lines of text) covering the years 1563, 1627 and 1640 are included under the topic Early Rathwell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rathwell research.
+Another 87 words (6 lines of text) covering the years 1563, 1627 and 1640 are included under the topic Early Rathwell History in all our PDF Extended History products and printed products wherever possible.

 Rathwell Spelling Variations